How Manchester is remembering the victims

 Manchester City Council leader Sir Richard Leese said music was "in Manchester's soul", as was shown in the aftermath of the attack when "spontaneous song captured the city's spirit".

-A crowd sang Don't Look Back In Anger by Oasis at a vigil following the attack.
+A crowd sang a rendition of Don't Look Back In Anger by Oasis in the days following the attack.

 He said: "Coming together in song will once again demonstrate that remarkable sense of togetherness."